 All AUNY students are required to attend courses on the Alfred University campus in western New York State during each year of the program.
-Students in the Literacy, Public Administration, and Certificate of Advanced Study in Mental Health Counseling attend courses one summer only.
-Students in the MSEd in School Counseling program attend courses during the two summers that they are enrolled in the program.
-Students in the MSEd/Certificate of Advanced Study in Mental Health Counseling program attend courses during the three summers that they are enrolled.
+Students in the Literacy, Special Education, Public Administration, and Certificate of Advanced Study in Mental Health and School Counseling attend courses one summer only.
+Students in the MSEd/Certificate of Advanced Study in Mental Health Counseling program and School Counseling program attend courses during the three summers that they are enrolled.
 Students are notified regarding the schedule for these summer classes.